pwd5032/hobby-helper/README.md

 7. [Define your Django URL patterns](#7-define-your-django-url-patterns) - Create URL patterns that will map to your views, allowing your app to respond to requests at specific URLs.

-8. [Set up your React app]() - Create a new React app and set up the necessary dependencies and configuration files.
+8. [Set up your React app](#8-set-up-your-react-app) - Create a new React app and set up the necessary dependencies and configuration files.

-9. [Create your React components]() - Define the React components that will display your app's user interface and interact with your Django backend.
+9. [Create your React components](#9-create-your-react-components) - Define the React components that will display your app's user interface and interact with your Django backend.

-10. [Connect your React app to your Django backend]() - Use AJAX or a similar method to connect your React app to your Django views and retrieve data from your PostgreSQL database.
+10. [Connect your React app to your Django backend](#10-connect-your-react-app-to-your-django-backend) - Use AJAX or a similar method to connect your React app to your Django views and retrieve data from your PostgreSQL database.

-11. [Test your app]() - Test your app locally to ensure that it is functioning as intended and that all features are working correctly.
+11. [Test your app](#11-test-your-app) - Test your app locally to ensure that it is functioning as intended and that all features are working correctly.

-12. [Deploy your app]() - Set up a production server, deploy your app, and configure continuous integration and continuous deployment (CI/CD) to automate the deployment process.
+12. [Deploy your app](#12-deploy-your-app) - Set up a production server, deploy your app, and configure continuous integration and continuous deployment (CI/CD) to automate the deployment process.

+13. [Next Steps](#next-step-questions) - What are the next steps I should take to improve my app?

 ------------------------------------------------------------
 ## 1: Plan and design your app